 5 Signs You’ve Found Your Successor

-It's a worry for just about everyone in the profession.
 Who's going to take the reins when you leave?
-Here, then, are some tips on filling your leadership pipeline with topnotch talent.
+Here are some tips on filling your leadership pipeline.

 “You never know what will happen tomorrow.
 Fortifying your hard work—and your efforts to grow your organization and make it a better place than when you stepped into the leadership role—is critical,” says Brian Sackstein, CPA at Marcum, LLP, in Melville, NY.

 Indeed, with millions of experienced CPAs from the Baby Boomer generation rushing for the exits, attracting and preparing the next generation of talent to take the reins is top-of-mind for many accounting firms.

 In Identifying a Potential Successor, our West Coast brethren at the California Society of CPAs (CalCPA) suggest seeking out successors who share your values, commitment and technical skills, not to mention professionals whose work style aligns with yours.
 “You want your successor’s operating philosophy, personality, experience and management style to be compatible with your firm’s culture and goals,” says CalCPA.

 With that in mind, here are five signs that you’ve found the right person to fill your shoes: